» Smoking and How it Changes the Brain

 Travel into the avatar’s brain to the “reward pathway”.
 There, you will interact with nicotine molecules to learn how smoking changes receptors for nicotine on the neurons that provide pleasurable feelings.
 You’ll take a ride along the reward pathway..woo-hoo!
 It’s the next best thing to “being there”.

-There are 2 versions of this program.
-The first is non-interactive and can be accessed by watching a short movie from the perspective of a gamer already inside the DiVE (all interactivity has already been performed by a gamer inside the DiVE).
+The interactive version of this program is no longer active due to the lack of a current 3DVIA plug-in.
+Instead, a non-interactive can be accessed by watching a short movie from the perspective of a gamer already inside the DiVE (all interactivity has already been performed by a gamer inside the DiVE).
 The viewer sees the gamer’s actual interactions with objects.
-The second version is interactive, and we give the control to you.
-You see exactly what you would see if you were inside the DiVE.

-The non-interactive version: To see what a “gamer” is actually seeing and doing while using the program inside the DiVE, click here.
+The video: To see what a “gamer” is actually seeing and doing while using the program inside the DiVE, click here.